MercyKat/Hello-World/README.md

 # Hello-World
-Popping the first Repository cherry
+Popping the first Commit cherry

 Hello People of the Numbers;